 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain upon what belief anxious-avoidant pattern of attachment in clinical supervision is based.
+-Explain what belief is an anxious-avoidant pattern of attachment in clinical supervision based.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs